gabor-boros/questdb-stock-market-dashboard/README.md

 our front-end application, it fetches the stock data from QuestDB that workers inserted.

-Now, define the initial data frame and the application:
+Define the initial data frame and the application:

 ```python
 # [...]